 Helpful is a book about professional networking.
 It's also a book about life, careers, and building great teams.
 It is at once a manifesto about how we should treat one another as well as an insanely practical guide on what to do and say when networking.

 Full description available on the Helpful book page.

 Heather Hollick has been helping others become better leaders and craft more meaningful careers for more than 25 years.
 Her experience spans both business and technology, operations and organizational development.
 Oh, and she was born in Canada, so she can't help but be helpful.

-Heather Hollick is the author of the new book Helpful: A Guide to Life, Careers, and the Art of Networking.
-She is also a teacher, coach, and consultant on networking, careers, team dynamics, and leadership development.
-She has a global perspective with a background in education, IT, HR, consulting, and volunteer organizations.
+Heather Hollick is a teacher, writer, and coach the areas of networking, careers, team dynamics, and leadership development.
+She is also the author of the new book Helpful: A Guide to Life, Careers, and the Art of Networking.
+Heather has a global perspective with a background in education, IT, HR, consulting, and volunteer organizations.
 She has worked across the US, in Canada, and in the UK, spanning companies such as Cisco Systems, MetLife, United Healthcare, Research in Motion, and the pension department of the British government.
 Heather earned an MBA from the University of California at Berkeley and an M.S. in applied mathematics from Purdue University.
 You can learn more about Heather on her website at heatherhollick.com.

 See the About page for a full background on Heather's experience, values, specialties, and credentials.

 Download the PDF guide — Material for Interviewers — containing everything you need to conduct a great interview with Heather, including: interview questions, author bio, book information, and contact info.

 Networking and connecting with people you don’t know is necessary for successful career changes, moves to new communities or when entering a new life stage.
 Helpful shows all of us how to approach and engage in meaningful ways with important people we don’t yet know.

 Great Tips for Networking